Starfield-Reverse-Engineering/CommonLibSF/README.md

   + Add the environment variable VCPKG_ROOT with the value as the path to the folder containing vcpkg
 + [Visual Studio Community 2022](https://visualstudio.microsoft.com/)
   + Desktop development with C++
+  + *ClangCL toolset and build support if using clang-cl configuration

 ## Get started
 ### use example plugin template